ibm-messaging/mq-mqi-nodejs/README.md

 * Version 0.3.5 : Had to redesign async retrieval to avoid deadlocks in queue manager code.
 Added makedoc script to generate JSDoc output.

+04 Jan 2018
+* Version 0.3.7 : Modified some of the new async retrieval design

 ## Health Warning

 This package is provided as-is with no guarantees of support or updates.